When a couple has been married for quite some time, they may experience some changes and intimacy problems in a relationship.

 Medical issues could also be the culprit for intimacy issues in a marriage.
 A person’s health can significantly affect sexual desire and performance.
 For instance, if a man has erectile dysfunction, it will affect his confidence in bed.

 He will avoid being intimate with his wife, so she will not notice the problem.

-If you discover these issues affecting your sex life and are wondering how to deal with intimacy issues, you should seek help and find a cure for these medical conditions.
+If you discover these issues affecting your sex life and wonder how to deal with intimacy issues, you should seek help and find a cure for these medical conditions.

 Addressing emotional baggage